confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-table-as-select.md

 In join queries, the `RETENTION_MS` value is taken from the left-most stream or table.

-You can't change the retention on an existing windowed table.
-To change the retention, you must drop the stream and create it again.

 This setting is only accepted while creating windowed tables.
 Additionally, the larger of `RETENTION_MS` and `RETENTION` is used while creating the backing topic if it doesn't exist.